Isabelle harada "Work / W=Fd"

 JULY 6, 2016

-Two exhibits opening at Bergamot Station this weekend will take a close look at handicrafts traditionally done by women and recast them into a feminist narrative.
-Artists Isabelle Harada and Riin Kaljurand work in very different mediums, but explore notions of femininity and seek to elevate traditional handmade crafts to a higher purpose. -DEBORAH STAMBLER
+Two exhibits opening at Bergamot Station this weekend will take a close look at handicrafts traditionally done by women and recast them into a feminist narrative. - DEBORAH STAMBLER

 MARY BETH HEFFERNAN

 Artist Mary Beth Heffernan has received the first PAC/LA Contemporary Artist Grant to conduct research in and create artwork for the Huntington Library.
 In the footsteps of those like Caponigro, Divola, Hockney, and many others, the $10,000 grant asks the artist to engage with the largely photographic collection as part of their process.
 Due to her interest in a process oriented practice and the intersectionality of time and the body, Heffernan was selected by Jennifer Watts for her conceptual cohesion with the library's curatorial focus.

 Join us and the City of Santa Monica for an open house on Saturday, May 21st as we celebrate the opening of the Expo.
 Now’s the perfect time to take the train to visit us at Bergamot Station!

 The Metro is offering FREE train rides the entire opening weekend.
 The City of Santa Monica is offering FREE Big Blue Bus rides and bike sharing as well!
 Parking is LIMITED at Bergamot Station, so this is a perfect chance to take advantage of our city's new public transportation system!